Programming Limit Switches

 /**

-* Sets the motor speed based on joystick input while respecting limit switches.
+* Sets the motor velocity based on joystick input while respecting limit switches.

 *

-* @param speed the desired speed of the motor, positive for up and negative for down
+* @param velocity the desired velocity of the motor, positive for up and negative for down

 */